jjhelmus/nmrglue/doc/tutorial.rst

 spectral data as a numpy array we can examine and manipulate this data using a number of simple methods as well as a number of functions.
 Since the ``read`` function moves the data into memory all this data manipulation is done without effecting the original data file.
-Some simple examples follow.

 We can use slices to examine single values in the array:

     >>> print data[0,0]
     (42.6003+139.717j)